FlipperPA/ansible-ubuntu-python3-django/README.md

 ## Preparing the Destination Server

-The destination server will need to be kickstarted with Ubuntu 20.04; be sure [you've uploaded your public key to Digital Ocean, and included it during droplet creation](https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys/).
+The destination server will need to be kickstarted with Ubuntu; be sure [you've uploaded your public key to Digital Ocean or whatever ISP you're using, and included it during droplet creation](https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys/).
 Be sure to copy the commands below line-by-line; some command require interaction, and if you're learning, it will help you figure out what each command does.

 ### Creating a Service User for Ansible